cast-org/figuration/docs/utilities/sizing.md

 ---
 layout: docs
-title: Sizing & Positioning
+title: Sizing
 group: utilities
 ---

-Gain a little more control over your layout.
+Adjust the width or height of an element with some utilities.

 ## Contents
 {:.no_toc}